ANU5565/github-analyzer/README.md

 # 🚀 GitHub Analyzer

 GitHub Analyzer is a modern web app that explores and visualizes GitHub user profiles in a clean, interactive way.
-It helps you quickly understand user stats, repositories, and activity using a smooth glassmorphism-inspired interface.
+It helps you quickly understand user stats, repositories, and activity using a smooth glassmorphism-inspired interface...

 This project is built as both a practical tool and a learning playground for experimenting with frontend development, API integration, and UI design.